| Reading time: | 15 min |

 This mode is called Reverse Connect.
 A window will appear in the GUI when the application runs to notify of the incoming request.

-), you do not need to recompile your program to profile it with Linaro Forge.
-However, in some cases it might need to be relinked (see the
+In most cases, if your program is already compiled with debugging symbols (-g), you don’t need to recompile it to profile it with Linaro Forge.
+However, in some cases, it might need to be relinked.
+For more information, see

 Linking

-command to launch the GUI.
-When running on a HPC cluster with MPI, you should use map --profile
+Linaro Forge’s profiling tool, Linaro MAP, can be launched with the map command to launch the GUI.
+When running on a HPC cluster with MPI, you should use map --profile when running or submitting a job to the compute nodes.

 With Express Launch: